sonata-project/SonataIntlBundle/Resources/doc/reference/installation.rst

             service: my_custom_timezone_detector

-Or the naive approach mapping the locales to timezones:
+Or the naive approach mapping the locales to timezones.

 .. code-block:: yaml